 Where to disclose

 TCFD is itself neutral on where reporting should be published, as those requirements tend to be set by local regulators.
-Their default best practices are for companies to include their answers along with their annual financial reports and to publish them on their website.
+The default best practice is for companies to include their answers in their annual financial report and publish them on their website.

 How and why to get started

-This will become the norm as we get deeper into this critical decade.
+This is just the start: climate driven disclosures will become the norm as we get deeper into this critical decade.
 The days of emissions going unreported are effectively over.
-Though filing isn’t just about compliance: orgs that have adopted TCFD have overwhelmingly found tackling its questions beneficial.